aeracord/aeracord/README.md

-# Dislite
+# Aeracord

-Dislite is a simple Node.js module that mirrors the Discord API.
-Dislite is currently a work in progress.
+Aeracord is a simple Node.js module that mirrors the Discord API.
+Aeracord is currently a work in progress.